mtholder/reveal/uf.md

 The problem is big:
   1. about 2.64 million tips,
   1. 987 input trees,
-  2. 59 thousand slades from phylogenies
+  2. 59 thousand clades from phylogenies